Part of the Advance America chain · locations

 Source: consumerfinance.gov | Last checked 2026-03-26

-• Consumers with poor or no credit who need emergency cash within hours and have no lower-cost alternatives
+• Consumers with poor or no credit who are researching emergency-cash timing and have no lower-cost alternatives

-• Unbanked or underbanked adults who cannot qualify for traditional bank loans or credit cards
+• Unbanked or underbanked adults who may not meet traditional bank-loan criteria or credit cards

 • Borrowers needing small amounts ($100–$500) to bridge a short-term gap before their next paycheck